kriasoft/node-sqlite/CONTRIBUTING.md

 # Contributing

+- Do *not* version bump package.json unless directed to.
-- Make sure you have appropriate unit tests that cover your feature
+- Make sure you have appropriate unit tests that cover your feature.
-- Make sure coverage % is maintained
+- Make sure coverage % is maintained.
-- Make sure the `CHANGELOG.md` file is updated
+- Make sure the `CHANGELOG.md` file is updated.

 Before you open your PR, run: